Zalachenka/Jour21---Gossips-et-formulaires/README.md

 # Rails - The Gossip Project
 Created by Armony, Bano and Ayuma

-This app runs a proper website with links to different gossips and their authors.
+This awesome app runs a proper website with links to different gossips and their authors!

 Things you may want to install beforehand: